 Please plan to have staff available to pack the paint cans into the boxes.
 The hauler may be able to provide some assistance, but we require your staff to be present and provide labor to pack boxes.
-Once your paint is properly packed and loaded onto the hauler's truck, you will sign a shipping document and receive a copy for your records.
-Your paint will then be taken to an authorized processing facility for recycling.
+Once your paint is properly packed and loaded onto the hauler's truck, you will sign a bill of lading and receive a copy for your records.
+Your paint will then be taken to an authorized processing facility for sorting and recycling.